 A manual launcher such as ChuckIt Ball Launcher is the most friendly-budget launcher.
 You can use this launcher if you want to spend a bright sunny day together with your dog outside.
 With a little bit of practice (assuming you’ve no physical limitation) you can throw a ball as far as 100 feet.

 Some launchers such as Hyper-4 Tennis Ball Launcher can even shoot balls over 220 feet!
-I really recommend getting at least one of this manual launcher to play with your dog if you have free time later on.
+I really recommend getting at least one of these manual launchers to play with your dog if you have free time later on.
 It’s a great way to exercise and develop a bond with your dog.
 Remember, a manual launcher is only best suited to play outdoors, don’t try this inside your house.
 This manual launcher is also best suited if you want to play a floating water fetch game with your dog.

 A semi-automatic launcher such as Hyper Pet K9 Kannon Ball Launcher Dog Toys is a popular launcher for kids.
 This launcher is essentially a ball blaster gun, now you know why it’s quite popular among kids.
 With this semi-automatic ball launcher, you can shoot the ball up to 75 feet.